Stephen V. Ryan: Bishop of Buffalo

-Ryan's fellow Vincentian, Bishop John Timon of the Diocese of Buffalo, New York, died in April 1867.
-On March 3, 1868, Ryan was appointed to succeed Timon as the second Bishop of Buffalo by Pope Pius IX.
-He initially refused to accept the position and returned his letter of appointment to Rome, but he eventually conceded.
-He received his episcopal consecration on November 8, 1868 from Archbishop John McCloskey, with Bishops John Loughlin and John Lynch serving as co-consecrators, at St. Joseph's Cathedral in Buffalo.
+On March 3, 1868, Ryan was appointed as the second bishop of Buffalo by Pope Pius IX.
+He initially refused the position and returned his letter of appointment to Rome.
+However, he was eventually persuaded to accept it.
+Ryan received his episcopal consecration on November 8, 1868, from Archbishop John McCloskey, with Bishops John Loughlin and John Lynch serving as co-consecrators, at St. Joseph's Cathedral in Buffalo.

-From 1869 to 1870, he participated in the First Vatican Council.
-Ryan unified the Catholic school system in the diocese and established a commission to supervise it He founded the diocesan newspaper called The Catholic Union.
+From 1869 to 1870, Ryan participated in the First Vatican Council in rome.
+Ryan unified the Catholic school system in the diocese and established a commission to supervise it He founded the diocesan newspaper, The Catholic Union.
 He also engaged in a public controversy with Arthur Coxe, the Episcopal Bishop of Western New York, over the issue of apostolic succession.

+Death

-Ryan died on April 10, 1896 in Buffalo at age 71.
+Ryan died on April 10, 1896, in Buffalo at age 71.
 He was interred next to Bishop John Timon at St. Joseph's Cathedral.
-His tenure as Bishop spanned 28 years, the longest in the history of the Buffalo Diocese.
+His tenure as bishop spanned 28 years, the longest in the history of the diocese.